JamieAGraham/FIFA-Redundant-Scoreboards/README.md

 # FIFA Scoreline Trivia Analysis

 This repository explores a quirky piece of football trivia: when the abbreviations of two international football teams' FIFA codes combine to spell the full name of a country.
-We analyze historical football matches to identify and highlight these rare occurrences.
+We analyse historical football matches to identify and highlight these rare occurrences.

 ## Project Overview